 To accurately diagnose pharyngitis caused by Group A Streptococcus (GAS) due to increasing incidence and prevalence globally.

 - Annually, 616 million people have GAS pharyngitis, more than 18.1 million people develop severe GAS disease and more than 517,000 people die due to severe GAS disease.1

-- Based on recent literature, 37% of children presenting with pharyngitis tested positive for GAS, however 56% of visits were associated with antibiotic prescriptions.
-Similarly, 18% of adults presenting with pharyngitis caused by GAS, but 72% were treated with antibiotics.2
+- Literature shows 37% of children who presented with pharyngitis tested positive for GAS, however 56% of visits were associated with antibiotic prescriptions.
+Similarly, 18% of adults presented with pharyngitis caused by GAS, but 72% were treated with antibiotics.2

 - Cepheid provides on-demand testing for Group A Strep in as soon as 18 minutes.*

 - Careful selection of the target gene produces quality results